Updated: Jan 18

 This debate has been going on in the international political sphere for decades.
 Is there such thing as a truly universal list of human rights or values?
 How do we address cultural practices like genital mutilation and stoning?
 When is it ok to police the cultural values and practices of other groups?

-Some would answer never, that every culture should be allowed to structure their own morals and values independent of outside influence.
+Some would answer never, and that every culture should be allowed to structure their own morals and values independent of outside influence.
 Cultural relativists argue that any suggestion of imposed values (including equity, diversity, and inclusion) is a form of neo-colonization.

 Others would point to the Universal Declaration of Human Rights that has been ratified (in some form) by every country in the UN.
 They would argue that there is a clear list of agreed upon values that can and should be enforced throughout the world.